intel/pmem-csi/README.md

 * with each csc command as `--endpoint tcp://127.0.0.1:10000`
 * export endpoint as env.variable, see `util/lifecycle-unified.sh`

+These run-time dependencies are used by the plugin in Unified mode:

+- lvm2
+- shred
+- mount
+- file
+- blkid

 #### Scripts in util/ directory

 * [lifecycle-unified](util/lifecycle-unified.sh) example steps verifying a volume lifecycle